Back to School Sale: save 78% Claim offer

 3. Social

-And even the third one doesn’t mean that someone will use your face and connections, but rather your name and origin to hide in a different location.
-So all three can have long-lasting consequences in a multitude of ways.
+Even the third one doesn't mean someone will use your face and connections; more often they use your name and details to hide behind, commit fraud, or damage your reputation.
+All three can have long-lasting consequences in a multitude of ways.

-Thankfully, today it is rather easy to protect yourself from such attacks.
-If you use a good VPN such as Le VPN to secure your IP address and devices, and you keep the information about you online scarce, the chance that your identity will be stolen is brought to a minimum.
+Thankfully, protecting yourself is mostly a matter of habits.
+If you use a reputable VPN such as Le VPN to shield your IP address and encrypt your connections, keep the information about you online scarce, and lock down your accounts, the chance of your identity being stolen drops to a minimum.

 What is Identity Theft and How to Stop it? | Le VPN